Nicosia Marathon: Description

 Winner of first marathon race in 2010 was Konstantinos Poulios with time 1:06:31.

-Next marathon was organized on December 9, 2012, when took place a marathon, a half marathon, a 10 km run, a 5 km run and a 1 km UNICEF Charity run.
+The next marathon was organized on December 9, 2012; on that date, a marathon, a half marathon, a 10 km run, a 5 km run and a 1 km UNICEF Charity run took place.
 More than seven thousand runners participated in the Quantum Nicosia Marathon.
 Marathon took place on streets of Nicosia.
 Start and finish of race was at the Famagusta Gate, chief gate of old Nicosia walls.
 The Quantum Nicosia Marathon course is of a low degree of difficulty.
 The Marathon flame arrived for first time on Cyprus on December 6, 2012, just 3 days before start of the Quantum Nicosia Marathon.
 Nasos Ktorides had honour to bring the Marathon Flame first to the Antarctic Ice Marathon and then to Cyprus.